Non-linear extension of the dynamical linear response of spins; extended Heisenberg model: Extended Heisenberg model

-We have several Stoner excitation boundaries in Fig.\ref{fig:FeLDA} (b).
+In addition, we see other Stoner excitation boundaries in Fig.\ref{fig:FeLDA} (b).
 For example, one of them is starting at $(\bfq=[\frac{3}{5} 0 0],\omega=0)$ and ending at $(\bfq=[000],\omega\sim2 {\rm eV})$.
-It seems that $\zeta$ of the several boundaries at $\omega=0$ along line $[\zeta 0 0]$ are simple fractional numbers of integers.
-Some of these boundaries are not necessarily linear; for example, we see parabolic contrast of light- and deep- blue at $(\bfq \sim[\frac{3}{10} 0 0],\omega \sim 0.25 {\rm eV})$ around in Fig.\ref{fig:FeLDA} (b).
-These are originated from the superposition of all the possible spin-flip excitations (=Stoner excitations) for given $(\bfq,\omega)$ calculated from the band structures.
+It seems that $\zeta$ of the several boundaries at $\omega=0$ along the line $[\zeta 0 0]$ are simple fractional numbers of integers.
+Some of these boundaries are not necessarily linear; for example, we see a parabolic contrast of light and deep blue at $(\bfq \sim[\frac{3}{10} 0 0],\omega \sim 0.25 {\rm \ eV})$ in Fig.\ref{fig:FeLDA} (b).
+These originate from the superposition of all the possible spin-flip excitations (= Stoner excitations) for given $(\bfq,\omega)$ calculated from the band structures.

-In standard text books, we expect that the SW dispersion is diminished because of the Landau damping when the dispersion is going into the Stoner-excitation domain.
+In standard textbooks, we expect that the SW dispersion is diminished because of the Landau damping when the dispersion goes into the Stoner-excitation domain.
 However, we rather see strong repulsive hybridizations of the SW dispersion with the Stoner-excitation boundaries.
-Corresponding to several boundaries in Fig.\ref{fig:FeLDA} (b), we see the spin fluctuation shown in Fig.\ref{fig:FeLDA} (a) can be divided into several domains.
-Above the domain around $[\frac{2}{3} 0 0]$, we can not see clear remnant of the SW anymore.
-In Fig.8 in Ref.\cite{di_valentin_spin_2014}, they give some discussion about the nature of the spin fluctuation, however, they did not refer to the hybridization well because of the low resolution.
+Corresponding to several boundaries seen in Fig.\ref{fig:FeLDA} (b), we see that the spin fluctuation shown in Fig.\ref{fig:FeLDA} (a) can be divided into several domains.
+Above the domain around $[\frac{2}{3} 0 0]$, we can no longer see clear remnant of the SWs anymore.
+Fig.\ref{fig:FeLDA} (a) is the high-resolution version of Fig.7 in Ref.\onlinecite{di_valentin_spin_2014} by Friedrich et al. We see good correspondence between Fig.\ref{fig:FeLDA} (a) and their Fig.7.
+Our Fig.\ref{fig:FeLDA} (a) revealed the fact that the ``optical branch'' as shown in Fig.8 in Ref.\onlinecite{di_valentin_spin_2014} should be interpreted by the repulsive hybridization.
+Fig.\ref{fig:FeLDA} (a) is consistent with the fact that the SWs have not been measured beyond $\sim [\frac{1}{3} 0 0]$ along the $\Gamma-H$ line by neutron scattering techniques.\cite{lg1985}